 One of the things we really like about AndroBar is the ability to collapse and expand it on demand with the tap and hold gesture.
 It’s also useful being able to disable it for certain applications, such as full-screen ones, as this can prevent interface conflicts or other issues down the line.

-Those looking to make using their iPhone easier with an Android-style navigation bar at the bottom of the display can purchase AndroBar for $1.50 from the Packix repository via their preferred package manager.
+Those looking to make using their iPhone easier with an Android-style navigation bar at the bottom of the display can download AndroBar for free from Ginsu’s personal repository via their preferred package manager.
 The tweak supports jailbroken iOS 14 devices.